ak7cr/matrix-app/README.md

 ## Requirements for this short project was:

-### 1.Create a 3x3 matrix
+### 1. Create a 3x3 matrix
-### 2.When you click on a box - color should change to green
+### 2. When you click on a box - color should change to green
-### 3.When you click on the last box, all colors should change to orange in sequence of their clicks (original clicks)
+### 3. When you click on the last box, all colors should change to orange in sequence of their clicks (original clicks)

 This project was a test or sample for the main internship program suggested by Kohinoor